 - Have an expert building inspector check the property for you.

 The absence of proper waterproofing in a bathroom causes far more problems than it should, thanks to unqualified installers and people trying to cut corners.
-So when you’re looking to buy a property, keep your corners perfectly squared by having a building and pest inspection.
+So when you’re looking to buy a property, keep your corners perfectly squared by having a pre-purchase building inspection on Brisbane properties.
 A qualified building inspector like Safeguard Inspections will be able to tell you whether or not the bathroom waterproofing is up to scratch.
+Give us a call on 0410 534 472 or visit our contact us page.